pacs-course/pacs-Labs/Labs/2024/01-bash_modules_git/lab01.md

 ---

 ### A warning about filenames
 In order to live happily and without worries, **don't** use spaces nor accented characters in filenames!
-The space character is employed as a separation charachter.
+The space character is employed as a separation character.
 ### Choose a standard practice
 - *snake case*: `my_wonderful_file_name`.
 - *camel case*: `myWonderfulFileName`.